Psalm 49 – What Money Can’t Buy

 a.
 This is the way of those who are foolish: The psalmist noted that the way that values the material over the spiritual and that does not prepare for the world to come is foolish and will be revealed as so.

 b.
-And of their posterity who approve their sayings: There is a second foolish way; to be a descendant of the one who trusted and boasted in riches and to approve of their world view.
+And of their posterity who approve their sayings: There is a second foolish way: to be a descendant of the one who trusted and boasted in riches and to approve of his world view.
 This also is foolish and will be revealed as so.

 i.
 Of their posterity: “Grace is not hereditary, but sordid worldliness goes from generation to generation.
 The race of fools never dies out.”
 (Spurgeon)

 ii.
 Who approve of their sayings: “Those who agree with their words, often benefiting from their power and prestige, will also die and be no more.”
 (VanGemeren)

 Like sheep they are laid in the grave;

 The upright shall have dominion over them in the morning;

 And their beauty shall be consumed in the grave, far from their dwelling.